sathishrvijay/browser-automation/README.md

 Each automation has its own README with specific instructions.
 For example:
 - See `automations/simple-form/README.md` for the simple-form automation
 - See `automations/product-catalog/README.md` for the product-catalog automation (multi-page, modals, tabs, shopping cart)
+- See `agentic-automation/README.md` for the LLM-powered agentic automation system

 ## Next Steps